-If you're still having issues reach out to us on Discord
+If you're still having issues contact us on Discord.

 - I bought something on OpenSea.
 It's in my OpenSea account but it's not showing up in the game where it's used.+In these cases, we recommend reaching out to the game's support team.
 If the item is showing up properly on your OpenSea account, the blockchain has properly recorded its transfer into your account.
 However, the game may not have properly updated to reflect the new ownership (hence we recommend contacting their support team).

 - I'm getting the error: "Unable to match offer with auction.
-Please restart your wallet/browser and try again!"+Occasionally, MetaMask's node will get out of sync with the blockchain, which will prevent you from completing auctions.
+Please restart your wallet/browser and try again!"+In some rare cases, MetaMask's node will get out of sync with the blockchain, which will prevent you from completing certain actions.
 If this error persists, we recommend switching your RPC provider to a different Ethereum node.
 To do this, go to MetaMask and click on "Main Ethereum Network".
 Then switch to "Custom RPC".
-You'll need to get a custom URL from our Discord channel.
+You'll need to get a custom URL from us on Discord.

 - I'm trying to create a listing, but I'm getting the error: "You do not own this asset."
 I own it, though!+Typically, switching to the Rinkeby network and back to mainnet will resolve this issue.

-- I'm using a hardware wallet and I can't make offers or create listings.+MetaMask and hadrware wallets just don't play nicely together when you're trying to make offers and create listings.
+- I'm using a hardware wallet.
+I can't make offers or create listings.
+Why?+MetaMask and hadrware wallets just don't play nicely together when you're trying to make offers and create listings.
 If you're using a Trezor, we don't have a solutiuon for you.
 Sorry.
 We're working with the MetaMask to resolve the underlying issue.